12 Mile Coulee development

 12 Mile Coulee Natural Environment Park is a unique natural area in Calgary's northwest that provides ample opportunity for hiking, cycling, walking and running.

 The 12 Mile Coulee Management Plan was created with public and stakeholder input.
-The goal of the draft is to is to "provide overall direction for the protection, development, and maintenance of 12 Mile Coulee, in order to perpetuate the natural character of the landscape while providing compatible, quality recreational opportunities".
-One recommendation in the plan was to install wood bridges over the designated creek crossings to complete the designated trail system and keep the creek and surrounding vegetation healthier.
+This plan provides direction for the protection, development, and maintenance of 12 Mile Coulee to preserve the natural character of the landscape while providing quality recreational opportunities suitable for this type of park.

 In 2021 The City of Calgary will be starting a trail restoration project taking place in the spring and fall.

 The first trail restoration project will begin in the summer/fall to repair an eroding cliff that has created a hazardous slope, no citizen feedback is required for this project.
 Citizens will be alerted about this slope restoration and trail reroute with the use of clearly marked signage about trail reroutes.

 The second project will begin in the fall and will focus on general trail repairs and restoration.
 The City of Calgary sought out feedback from Calgarians about the intensity of trail use and potential hazards on the trails using a citizen engagement survey.
 Results of the citizen engagement project are contained in the What We Heard Report.